 As there is clearly much variation in tongue movement associated with speakers and words, any adequate analysis will need to take this into account.
-Fortunately, the generalized additive modeling procedure implemented in the R package mgcv (version 1.8.12) allows for the inclusion of factor smooths to represent full random effects.
-These factor smooths (for an example, see Figure 4) are a nonlinear alternative to random intercepts and random slopes in a mixed-effects regression model.
+Fortunately, the generalized additive modeling procedure implemented in the R package mgcv (version 1.8.7) allows for the inclusion of factor smooths to represent full random effects.
+These factor smooths (for an example, see Figure 3) are a nonlinear alternative to random intercepts and random slopes in a mixed-effects regression model.
 Just as random intercepts and slopes (which are required in a model where multiple observations are present per speaker and/or words; Baayen et al., 2008), factor smooths are essential for taking the structural variability associated with individual speakers and words into account and thereby prevent overconfident (i.e. too low) p-values.

 As in a common (Gaussian) regression model, the residuals (i.e. the difference between the observed and the estimated values) of a generalized additive model (GAM) have to be independent and normally distributed.
 However, when analyzing time series which are relatively smooth and slow moving (such as the movement of the tongue over time), the residuals will generally be autocorrelated.
-This means that the residuals at time t will be correlated with the residuals at time t + 1 (see Figure 5, left).
+This means that the residuals at time t will be correlated with the residuals at time t + 1 (see Figure 4, left).
 In our case, the autocorrelation present in the residuals is very high at about 0.97 at lag 1.
 If this autocorrelation is not brought into the model, the p-values of the model will be too small.
-Fortunately, the function bam of the mgcv package we use to create the GAMs is able to take into account the autocorrelation of the residuals (see Figure 5, right, where after correction the autocorrelation at lag 1 has been reduced to below 0.1), thereby enabling a more reliable assessment of the model fit and the associated p-values.
-Another important benefit of the bam function is that it is able to work with large datasets (Wood et al., 2014), such as the data included in this study (about 1.7 million positions: 34 speakers, 3 sensors, 2 axes, 97 words repeated twice, and an average duration of about 0.43 seconds, 43 measurement points, per word).
+Fortunately, the function bam of the mgcv package we use to create the GAMs is able to take into account the autocorrelation of the residuals (see Figure 4, right, where the autocorrelation at lag 1 has been reduced to below 0.1), thereby enabling a more reliable assessment of the model fit and the associated p-values.
+Another important benefit of the bam function is that it is able to work with large datasets (Wood et al., 2014), such as the data included in this study (about 1.5 million positions for the dialect data: 40 speakers, 3 sensors, 2 axes, 70 words repeated twice, and a duration of about 0.45 seconds, 45 measurement points, per word; the CVC dataset with 27 words contains about 0.5 million positions).